axibase/axibase-charts/configuration/drop-down-lists.md

 # Drop-down Lists

-The drop-down list adds a selector inside the widget header to reload the data or to change the chart's visual properties.
+The `[dropdown]` section adds a drop-down list to the widget header to reload the data or to change the chart appearance.

 ```ls
 [dropdown]